Singer Willie Spence Dead at 23: Ryan Seacrest and "Devastated" American Idol Family Pay Tribute - E! Online

 "To know you was to love you," she wrote on Instagram alongside a photo of herself with Spence.
 "Willie loved music.
 Willie loved his family.
 Willie loved his friends.
 Willie loved to laugh.
 Willie loved the Lord.
 And we all loved Willie.
 The whole WORLD loved Willie, quite literally.
 He was a soul that people were drawn to.
 He had a voice that was hand made and hand picked by God himself and bestowed on him to touch lives.
 Anointed.
 Willie touched hearts.
 With his voice.
 With his smile.
 I can hear him laugh right now."

-Alyssa added, "I'm so heartbroken.
+Wray added, "I'm so heartbroken.
 I'm sick to my stomach.
 I'm shocked.
 Still not sure my mind is fully processing this.
 I love you brother.
 The memories we have together are some of the best memories I have in this life and I will cherish them forever.
 I will hold you in my heart forever.
 You taught me so much.
 Your voice.
 That voice.
 Your kindness.
 Your love.
 By the grace of God, I sing for you forever now Willie."

 Contestants from other seasons sent condolences too.
 "Such a sweet guy.
 So sad," season seven winner David Cook tweeted.
 "RIP Willie.
 Thoughts are with his friends and family."